Checkmk Conference #6 goes digital. Get your tickets here!

 Host tags are organised in groups.
 For this reason a host from every group can have a maximum of one tag!
 A good example of an own group would be Datacenter, with the possible tags DC 1 and DC 2.
 With these every host will be assigned to one or the other data centres.
 Should you wish to install a host that is located in neither of the data centres you will need a third option for selection – for example, Not in a datacenter.

-So that this doesn't get confusing if you have many tag groups (e.g., because you have numerous different applications), you can collate the tag groups into Topics).
-All tag groups with the same topic are then ...
+So that this doesn’t get confusing if you have many tag groups (e.g., because you have numerous different applications), you can collate the tag groups into Topics.
+All tag groups with the same topic will then be ...

 - ... consolidated into their own box in the host details.

 - ... displayed in the rule conditions as a list which can be expanded and collapsed using a small triangle icon.